PROGRAM IS NOW COMPLETE!

-One night in 1999, Sister Crispina Mnate went to bed in her small home in Arusha, Tanzania, and dreamt of finding a small child abandoned left to die in the bush.
+One night in 1999, Sister Crispina Mnate went to bed in her small home in Arusha, Tanzania, and dreamt of finding an infant abandoned, left to die in the bush.
 The next morning she woke and headed into town for her job as a nurse at a local hospital.
-En route, she saw a crowd of people huddled around an infant left in a bag on the side of the road.
+En route, she saw a crowd of people huddled around the side of the road where there lay a baby in a bag.
 She pushed through, picked up the child and started running towards the hospital.
-The baby died in her arms.
-The next night she dreamed of finding a baby left in a garbage heap.
-She awoke highly concerned and decided to take a different route to work.
-On the way, she again saw a group of people surrounding a garbage pile and in it was a dead child.
+The child died in her arms.
+The next night she dreamed of finding a baby abandoned in a garbage heap.
+She woke highly concerned and decided to take a different route to work.
+On the way, she again saw a group of people crowding a garbage pile and in it was a dead child.
 The third night the dream came again and the third day her dream came true, again.
 Sister went to consult with a trusted local priest to decide what to do.
 After weeks of intense prayer, she decided that God was calling her to rescue and care for discarded and abandoned children — those with no family to care for them and no other chance for life.

 That priest, Father Babu, gave Sister three acres of land and the equivalent of ~$20 USD.
 She used the money to purchase concrete and began laying the foundation for the first dormitory.
-From there, Good Samaritans began bringing her babies they had found abandoned in their local villages.
-For years, the children survived only because every morning before sunrise Sister would wake and walk the two-plus hours each way back and forth to Arusha town where she would go door to door and beg business owners to give her clothes and food for the children.
+From there, Good Samaritans began bringing her babies and children that were orphaned and abandoned in local villages.
+For years, the children survived only because every morning before sunrise Sister would wake and walk the two-plus hours each way back and forth to Arusha town where she would go door to door begging for clothes, food and education money for the children.

 In May 2017 we brought TANESCO power to St. Joseph's Orphanage and now the orphans have electricity for the first time in their lives.
-This fall we completed the building of a 10-foot security wall to enclose and protect the ~5 acre campus.
-The timing of the wall was critical as the Tanzanian government is in the process of building the East Africa Highway that is passing directly behind Heaven School.
+In October 2017 we completed the building of a 10-foot security wall to enclose and protect the ~5 acre campus.
+The timing of the wall was critical as the Tanzanian government has now built the East Africa Highway, which passes directly behind Heaven School.